 Family Funds <HOUSEHOLD last name> <number - aka "0"> (It should look something like this: Family Funds Smith 0)

-With no bed it's going to be a trick to keep your Sim's energy level up!
-Thankfully naps can be had throughout the town.
+With no bed, it's going to be a trick to keep your Sim's energy level up!
+Thankfully, naps can be had throughout the town.
 Look for park benches and reclining chairs on the beach or poolside in the gym for those cold winter months.

-Unfortunately a nap will last only a few Sim hours before ending.
+Unfortunately, a nap will last only a few Sim hours before ending.
 Thankfully, you can send your Sim right back to sleep again by clicking on the chair or bench and selecting the right option.

 Don't be surprised if even a full night of napping doesn't fill your Sim's energy bar.
 But, hey, would you feel very well rested if you spent the night sleeping in a chair outdoors?!

-Thankfully there is also the option of a sleeping bag if you are lucky enough to have Generations!
+Thankfully, there is also the option of a sleeping bag if you are lucky enough to have Generations!
 It can be carried with you anywhere in inventory and pulled out at the beach, at the park, or even inside a library.
 Sleep all night as if in a bed.

-If you have Ambitions and a fire station then feel free to live it up in the comfort of four walls, a roof, beds, a fridge, entertainment, and showers.
+If you have Ambitions and a fire station, then feel free to live it up in the comfort of four walls, a roof, beds, a fridge, entertainment, and showers.
 The firefighters won't even blink at your presence!
 Think of it as the local homeless shelter.

-No need to live in poor hygiene with the free 24-hour gymnasium right around the corner.
+There's no need to live in poor hygiene with the free 24-hour gymnasium right around the corner.
 Community pools may also offer showers to guests.
 Just go right in and help your Sim to a nice warm shower, as well as a toilet break.

-For quick hygiene boosts stop at any public facility to wash hands or brush teeth.
+For quick hygiene boosts, stop at any public facility to wash hands or brush teeth.
 Your Sim will even get bonus moodlets for these actions!

 Thankfully, your Sim has many options for food while being homeless!
-If they earn some money they can spend their meals at a local diner and fill up in warmth with entertainment.
+If they earn some money, they can spend their meals at a local diner and fill up in warmth with entertainment.
 If your Sim is struggling with income, as he or she will likely be, then there are still many FREE ways to eat in The Sims 3!

 For starters, keep an eye out for picnics.
 These can be found at parks and beaches.
-A picnic basket full of food, on traditional red and white checkered blanket, will appear - free for all and a full meal for your Sim.
+A picnic basket full of food, on traditional red and white checkered blanket, will appear—free for all and a full meal for your Sim.
 Just watch out for ants!